 The new engine is accompanied by a redesigned front end and a modestly updated rear end.

 Ford also created a range-topping trim level called Platinum.

 It may be an anachronism, a throwback to a bygone era when gas was cheap and consumers were in deeply in love with truck-based SUVs, but the aging Ford Expedition still has plenty to offer buyers in need of an eight-passenger 'ute that can handle serious trailering duties.

-The Expedition is available in XL, XLT, Limited and King Ranch trim levels.
+The Expedition is available in XL, XLT, Limited, King Ranch and Platinum trim levels.

-All Expedition models come with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Expedition models come with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems, Ford's Roll Stability Control system and a tire-pressure monitoring system.

 The Expedition squares off against other full-size, traditional SUVs like the Chevrolet Tahoe/GMC Yukon twins, the Nissan Armada and the Toyota Sequoia.